mifrahm/Astronomical-Image-Mosaic/README.md

 * This basic functionality is used to print details of the image including: data, type, type, shape, dim, size, standard deviation.
 Along with displaying the image using the [matplotlib](https://matplotlib.org) library.

 ### Extract Square Samples
 This function extract square samples from the original image.
-It reshapes the 2D image into a collection of square samples by slicing the image into the desired sample square length.
+It reshapes the 2D image into a collection of square samples by slicing the image into the desired sample square length and extraction step, i.e. when to start the next slicing.
 This function is based on the [SKLearn](https://scikit-learn.org/).

 ### Reconstruct sliced samples to original image
 This function takes the sliced images and reconstructs them back to the original image.